Rush Limbaugh, the "Doctor of Democracy,"

 - The Giving Back Fund’s 10 Most Generous Celebrities for contributions to charities and individuals, such as the Marine Corps - Law Enforcement Foundation

-- Raised over 36 Million Dollars for the Leukemia and Lymphoma Society since 1989.
-Each year Rush hosts a Radiothon (one three-hour broadcast per year) during his program to raise funds for Leukemia and Lymphoma research.
+- For over 22 years, has raised over 38 Million Dollars for the Leukemia and Lymphoma Society since 1989.
+Each year Rush hosts a Radiothon (one three-hour broadcast per year) during his program to raise funds for Leukemia and Lymphoma research

 - Author of The Limbaugh Letter, the most widely read political newsletter in the country and two best-selling books, The Way Things Ought to Be and See, I Told You So, which have sold over 8.9 million copies, including an American publishing record for See, I Told You So